symfony/symfony-docs/book/installation.rst

     **2. Using Acl on a system that does not support chmod +a**

+    Some systems, like Ubuntu, don't support ``chmod +a``, but do support another utility called ``setfacl``.
+On some systems, this will need to be installed before using it:

     ..code-block:: bash

         setfacl -m u:www-data:rw -R app/cache app/logs